twinfoundation/verifiable-storage/packages/verifiable-storage-rest-client/docs/reference/classes/VerifiableStorageClient.md

 `string`

-The id of the Verifiable Storage to get.
+The id of the verifiable storage item to get.

 ##### options?

-Additional options for getting the Verifiable Storage.
+Additional options for getting the verifiable storage item.

 ###### includeData